NESTV/nestv/README.md

 http-server
 ```

-3. Go to the hosted page, probably http://localhost:8080/ if you use http-server.
+Then just go to the hosted page, probably http://localhost:8080/ if you use http-server.